margrevm/pop-os-post-install/README.md

 # Pop!_OS post-installation script

 Basic Pop!_OS post-installation shell script for personal use.
 Feel free to fork and tailor it according to your own needs.
-I put an emphasis on **(re-)usability** and **simplicity**: No fancy loops, unnecessary code or yes/no prompts... just plain linux commands that are easy to understand and to modify.
+I put an emphasis on **(re-)usability** and **simplicity**: No fancy libraries, unnecessary loops or colorful prompts... just plain linux commands that are easy to understand and to modify.

 ## Features